metasansana/thunderbird-account-copy/README.md

 ### Back Up Your Profile
-Before using this extension, ensure you have made a backup of your profile folder [NOTE: MOST USERS DON'T KNOW WHAT THIS IS OR HOW TO DO IT!].
+Before using this extension, ensure you have made a backup of your profile folder (see: https://support.mozilla.org/en-US/kb/profiles-where-thunderbird-stores-user-data#w_backing-up-a-profile).
 Copying of accounts is more or less a one-way operation and there is
 **no** support for undoing a copy.
 You will have to delete the copied filters, messages, and folders yourself, or ideally restore your profile from a backup.
 Once you are happy with the copy, you can delete the backup, if you wish.